AIWalaBro/GenAI_Projects/Chat_With_MYSQL_Database_GPT-4+MistralAI/README.md

-# Chat with MYSQL Database with the help of GPT and GROQ
+# Chat with MYSQL Database with the help of GPT and Groq

 # Flow Chart